 Track these key metrics to evaluate your self-service BI program:

 - Time to insight: How quickly can users answer their own questions?
+Measure the median time from question formulation to delivered answer, and track how this improves over time as users become more proficient.

 - User adoption rates: What percentage of potential users are actively using the platform?
+Break this down by department and role to identify teams that may need additional support or training.

 - IT request reduction: How much has ad-hoc reporting demand decreased?
+A successful self-service program should show a measurable decline in the number of one-off report requests reaching the data team.

 Frequently Asked Questions